kimwoojin211/BOTW-RecipeBook/README.md

 ## Known Bugs

 * Not all recipes are accessible in the API.
 In other words, some recipes that are valid in the actual game may return an error with this program instead.
+* Best used on a desktop browser.
+Not suitable for mobile devices.

 ## License:
 > *&copy; Woo Jin Kim, Dani Renner, Connor Burgess, Andy Lawson, Austin Landis, 2021*